Welcome

 And also with you.

-A reading from the holy gospel according to Matthew.
+A reading from the holy gospel according to John.

 Glory to you, O Lord.